BoxPistols/looc/README.md

 * `--styled-components` : Use if you style your components with [styled-components](https://github.com/styled-components/styled-components).

+- `--without-props`: Use this if you components does not need props.

 ## How it works

 Internally, Looc uses [tsx-ray](https://github.com/jlkiri/tsx-ray) to parse the `.tsx` file and extract interfaces from it.
 This information is used to decide which props can be passed to your component and what type they should be.